base-org/pessimism/docs/architecture/etl.markdown

 * `DataType` - The output data type of the process node.
 This is used for data serialization/deserialization by both the ETL and Risk Engine subsystems.
 * `ProcessType` - The type of process being invoked (_e.g.
 Oracle_).
 * `ProcessConstructor` - Constructor function used to create unique process instances.
-All processs must implement the `Process` interface.
+All processes must implement the `Process` interface.
 * `Dependencies` - Ordered slice of data register dependencies that are necessary for the process to operate.
 For example, a process that requires a geth block would have a dependency list of `[geth.block]`.
 This dependency list is used to ensure that the ETL can properly construct a process graph that satisfies all process dependencies.

 ## Addressing